shubhamkmr47/PSCAP/README.md

 **scenic.R**  : Normalization of raw count data, scenic analysis as described in the manuscript.

-ditional result are included in the respective folders.
+Additional result are included in the respective folders.